TabachenkoD/Landing-E-commerce/README.md

 In [this](https://tabachenkod.github.io/Landing-E-commerce/) project I use:
 * HTML
-* css
-* SCSS
+* CSS(SCSS)
-  * semantic,adaptive and responsive, cross-browser layout.
+  * semantic, adaptive and responsive, cross-browser layout.
 ---
 _You can view this project by following this_ [link](https://tabachenkod.github.io/Landing-E-commerce/).